MicPie/DepthFirstLearning/InfoGAN/InfoGAN.md

 ##### :white_small_square: Open-ended question: Is InfoGAN guaranteed to find disentangled representations?
 How would you tell if a representation is disentangled?

-You have a disentangled representation if the lower bound LI(G,Q) is maximized to H(c)?
+You have a disentangled representation if the lower bound LI(G,Q) is maximized to H(c).
+However, to know the exact value of H(c) you would need to know the probability distribution (e.g., in case of classes over the classes), which is not a straightforward task.

 ## Implementations